THE FIRST DEPTH

 WHERE'S THE DIRECTION?

 Where do you receive direction?
 Where do your instructions come from?
-You may be directed by parents, teachers, a boss, law enforcement agencies, government officials, media corporations, spiritual advisors, and archetype figures, but what about internal directives?
+You may be directed by parents, teachers, bosses, law enforcement agencies, government officials, media corporations, spiritual advisors, etc., but what about internal directives?
 Are you receiving any instructions from your body?
 Do your organs demand certain actions from you?
 Where is your agreement to follow these instructions?
 Where is your loyalty?
 Do you ever receive conflicting directives?
 Where will you align your efforts?
 Which directives do you primarily follow?
 Consistency and reliability in these efforts will create lasting bonds.
 Ambivalence and changing direction will spark mistrust and uncertainty.

 Orientating is the process of turning, aligning, and positioning a body relative to the dominant surrounding forces.
 It begins by familiarizing yourself with the roles you inhabit and the duties expected of you.
 When you start school or begin a new job there's usually someone who will show you around and explain the organization, but in other areas of life you may need to show yourself around.
 Whether it's self-guided or a given tour, this process is to inform the new person of their place in the established hierarchy.
 Your body also has a hierarchy, with various organs ruling over individual systems under the command of the autonomic nervous system.
 You have a role within your body system, within your family system, within your work or school system, within Earth's ecosystem, and within your city or country.
 Each role has a certain set of expectations and you need to know what's involved.
 The orientation process is a way to layout all that's required to meet your responsibilities, allowing you to prioritize your efforts.
 As life is in a constant state of flux, it's important to re-orientate often to ensure all systems are aligned to the highest priority task.

-The human body can act like a compass, attracted to or repulsed by the magnetic domains it encounters.
-The body also produces its own magnetic field, which can vary in intensity and direction depending on the movement of electric current within your cells.
-The interplay between your field and other fields may produce a like or dislike reaction.
-At certain times you might feel an attraction to a specific source (which could be a body, a thought, or even an emotion), while at other times you might feel an aversion toward it.
+The human body can act like a compass, attracted to or repulsed by the domains it encounters.
+At times you might feel an attraction to a specific source (which could be a body, a thought, or even an emotion), while at other times you might feel an aversion toward it.
 This is your body, mind, and spirit communicating with you about your present needs.
 Start to pay attention when you feel an attraction or an aversion, and see if you can figure out which source you are reacting to.
 Next, try to determine if it is a physical, mental or emotional aversion/attraction.
-Lastly, try to figure out which area of your body or mind is feeling the attraction or repulsion.
+Then try to figure out which area of your body or mind is feeling the attraction or repulsion.
 As the ruler of your body, it is your job to select the right sources for each of your needs, and to recognize that if one part of you is attracted to a certain source but another part is repulsed by it, there might be another source that is complementary to both parts.
 While it takes dedication, the more you pay attention to the reactions you're having, the more you will be able to follow your internal compass with ease.

 WHEN PATHOLOGY COMMANDEERS